abdelhadiN98/CRM_Project/README.md

 Admin : The only one who can add a service , update service & delete it . other accounts (employees) : can create a customer , add services to customers , delete customers , make search for a customer .

+other functionality : update account information , see all customers .